Jordan Bernstine: Professional career

-Bernstine was drafted in the seventh round of 2012 NFL Draft by the Washington Redskins, he was the team's last pick for this draft.
+Bernstine was selected in the seventh round of the 2012 NFL draft by the Washington Redskins, he was the team's last pick for this draft.
 He was reunited with Iowa teammate, Adam Gettis, who was drafted earlier.
 On May 4, 2012, the Redskins officially signed him to a four-year contract.
 After having a good preseason, that included displaying good tackling skills and having an interception in the last preseason game, he made the final 53-man roster at the start of the 2012 season.
 During his NFL debut against the New Orleans Saints, he suffered a right knee injury while playing on special teams during a kickoff in the fourth quarter and was carted off the field.
 The next day, it was confirmed that Bernstine had torn the anterior, posterior, and medial collateral ligaments in his knee, ending his rookie season.

 The Redskins released him on July 25, 2013.

-Personal
+Personal life

 Bernstine is the nephew of retired tight end and running back, Rod Bernstine, who played for the San Diego Chargers and Denver Broncos.